 - Can I share information with my doctor and other caregivers?

-- Can I upload data from home-monitoring devices, such as a peak flow meter or blood pressure cuff?
+- Can I upload data from home-monitoring devices, such as a peak flow meter or blood pressure measuring device?

 - What will it cost?
 Are there any special fees?